 Writers Guild of Canada: The Writers Guild of Canada (WGC) is a professional association of more than 2,500 English-language screenwriters.
 WGC members are the creative force behind Canada’s successful TV shows, movies, and webseries, and their work brings the diversity of Canadian life and culture to the world’s screens.

 Youth Media Alliance: The Youth Media Alliance seeks to enrich the lives of Canadian children and teens by helping improve the quality of the content created for them on all screen-based media.
 The Alliance pursues its mission of encouraging high-quality content by presenting annual awards of excellence to the best productions targeting young English- and French-speaking Canadians.

-Women In Film & Television -Toronto: Founded in 1984, WIFT-Toronto is a not-for-profit organization of passionate individuals dedicated to the development, advancement, and celebration of women in the screen media industry.
+Women In Film & Television Toronto: Founded in 1984, WIFT Toronto is a member-based, not-for-profit organization of passionate individuals who are dedicated to the education, engagement and empowerment of their members at all stages of their careers in the screen-based media industry.

 Women in Animation: Women in Animation is an advocacy organization focused on furthering, promoting, and supporting female animators in the art, science and business of animation.